qualisys/Real-Time-Protocol-Documentation/index.md

 Command:    StreamFrames Frequency:30 UDP:2234 3D Analog
 Response:   30 frames per second containing 3D data and Analog data
             are streamed over UDP/IP to the client computer’s port 2234.
-The data frame protocol is described in section 5.6 on page 44.
+The data frame protocol is described in the Data packet section.
 ```

 ### QTM RT Packets (OSC)

 #### Structure (OSC)
 All OSC packets sent to or from the server have the same general layout.
 They
-don't have a header with size and type like the standard packet, see 5.2.
+don't have a header with size and type like the standard packet, see [QTM RT Packets](#qtm-rt-packets).

 The content of the OSC packet differs slightly from the standard packet and
 uses the OSC data types for int32, int64, float32 and strings.
 All OSC packets